-If you, your whānau, or friends are eligible for Manawa Hou and wish to attend, simply fill out the application form and return it to us before 4pm, Monday 15th August.
+If you, your whānau, or friends are eligible for Manawa Hou and wish to attend, simply fill out the application form and return it to us on or before 12pm, Friday 12th May.

 See below for further information on the kaupapa, health and safety, criteria, activities, gear list and to view the application form.

 The Manawa Hou kaupapa

 We welcome applications from rangatahi who: